 How to Use the Online Fishing Guide

 The links on the left page menu are the "table of contents" for the Online Saltwater Fishing Guide; use them to find the appropriate sections you are interested in.
-A PDF option of the Fishing Guide is below.
-Printed Fishing Guides are available at many locations that sell licenses (locations for Spanish version) and are released in March each year.
-Download a PDF of the Fishing Guide in English or Spanish.

 Please note that the purpose of the Fishing Guide is to provide a summary of the more important rules and regulations governing sport fishing in Connecticut and to assist in the enjoyment of the angling experience.
 For legal purposes, the Regulations and State Statutes must be consulted.